oracle/terraform-provider-oci/website/docs/d/core_cpes.html.markdown

 ---

 # Data Source: oci_core_cpes
-The Cpes data source allows access to the list of OCI cpes
+The `oci_core_cpes` data source allows access to the list of OCI cpes

 Lists the Customer-Premises Equipment objects (CPEs) in the specified compartment.